 People at St Michael & All Angels devote considerable time and energy to charitable work, for a range of good causes, at home and overseas.

 – The Amber Trust, which brings music to blind and partially sighted children, and became our new charity in 2017.
 The Amber Trust is a small charity which supports blind and partially sighted children across the UK to develop their musical ability and discover the life-changing potential of music.
+See picture above.
 As well as fundraising, we have been developing musical links between the charity and the church in a way which is enriching us all.

 The charities group co-ordinates our giving at St Michael’s through these regular events:

 The Charities Quiz Supper in January; Lent Appeal; Christian Aid Week in May; the Bedford Park Festival in June (including the charities stall on Green Days); and our Christmas Charity Appeal, with carol-singing at Turnham Green tube station.
 We get great support for our charities from local businesses, who sponsor the Bedford Park Festival and provide matched-funding, and in particular the Chiswick branch of Barclays Bank and Bown Design & Build, who organise an annual concert for our charities in November.
 We also support charities through the Chiswick Book Festival in September and through our Cards for Good Causes stall in the run-up to Christmas.

 If you would like to find out more about how get involved, please contact John Clark via the Parish Office.

 The Upper Room is a local charity based in W12 and working with the homeless, with economic migrants and with ex-offenders.
 It aims to give them the self confidence and support they need to become economically independent.